 Project type: Field school & archaeological excavation.

 About the project: The Romans in Illyricum Project enables students and volunteers to take part in an ongoing Roman dig, to learn about the Roman conquest, archaeology and civilization of the eastern Adriatic, and to visit the beautiful Mediterranean towns & coast of Montenegro and Croatia.
-The field school is targeted for students and young specialists in archaeology, heritage management and museum studies, but we also welcome anyone interested in field archaeology, Roman civilization, cultural heritage preservation and travel.
+The field school is targeted for students and young specialists in archaeology, heritage management and museum studies, but anyone interested in field archaeology, Roman civilization, cultural heritage preservation and travel is also welcome.

 Major field school topics/activities: archaeological field techniques and methods for excavation and recording in regard of specifics of excavation of Classical Roman urban site; finds processing with focus on Roman pottery, glass & coins; introduction to Roman history & archaeology & trade & numismatics in the eastern Adriatic; as well as excursions to significant heritage sites in Montenegro and an optional tour of Dubrovnik (Croatia).

 Site and venue: Archaeological site of Doclea in the northern suburbs of the Montenegrin capital city of Podgorica